Internal Network Card

 Then you can go and download the latest version, which will include many bug fixes from the version on the Resource CD, especially if your computer is a few years old.

-This is because on occasion the driver is quickly withdrawn due to some unforeseen coding error which causes problem with that device.
+This is because on occasion the driver is quickly withdrawn due to some unforeseen coding error which causes an issue with that device.